rclone/rclone/docs/content/commands/rclone_hashsum.md

 named.
 The output is in the same format as the standard md5sum/sha1sum tool.

+By default, the hash is requested from the remote.
+If the hash is not supported by the remote, no hash will be returned.
+With the download flag, the file will be downloaded from the remote and hashed locally enabling any hash for any remote.

-Run without a hash to see the list of supported hashes, eg
+Run without a hash to see the list of all supported hashes, e.g.

     $ rclone hashsum
     Supported hashes are: